mikeathan/nodeherder/README.md

 - consider sampling data if too large data set ?
 - index entries = bolt.Bucket.CreateIndex

-PROBLEM in ui how to convert time.durarion to readable time do i need to send time.duratio or only allow hours if so then will need to mock that for testing

 and prolem below

 [INFO]: 2024-09-15 19:50:31 - Start metrics cleanup
 [ERROR]: 2024-09-15 19:50:31 - Error during metrics cleanup: parsing time "brightness2024-08-25T18:04:56." as "2006-01-02T15:04:05.000000000Z": cannot parse "brightness2024-08-25T18:04:56." as "2006"